ZJU-DistributedAI/GalaxyDataset/_pages/documentation.md

 add_error_rate: 0.01
 ```

-We will generate n custom datasets.s
+We will generate n custom datasets.

 #### In downloadData.py:

-We can download differents datasets.
+We can download differents datasets such as MNIST, CIFAR10.

 #### In makeDataset.py: